Comparing Cash Back vs. Points or Miles

 Loyalty program points or miles vs. cash back

-Cash back isn’t specific to a single airline or hotel chain, on the other hand.
-The value of your cash back rewards tends to be easy to calculate, although card issuers could impose rules on their cash back rewards programs that change the final available cash back value.
+A cash back card, like the Discover it® Miles card, isn’t specific to a single airline or hotel chain.
+The value of your cash back rewards tend to be easy to calculate, although card issuers could impose rules on their cash back rewards programs that change the final available cash back value.
 Cash back rewards do tend to be flexible though, so you may not be limited to company-specific travel with cash back cards.

 Travel card rewards miles vs. cash back

-Travel card rewards miles are often similar to cash back cards in that you can use your miles rewards or opt for cash back.
-With the Discover it® Miles travel card, your miles are worth 1 cent each.
-You can redeem miles for travel or cash.1
+Travel card rewards miles, which are often similar to cash back cards in that you can use your miles rewards or opt for cash back.
+With the Discover it® Miles travel card, you earn 1.5x Miles on every purchase.
+You can redeem Miles for travel or cash.1

 When is cash back better than other types of rewards?